 - AGD (attention-getting device): This is similar to the hook of an essay, where you’ll utilize a quote, a joke, a surprising statistic, historical parallel, or sad story to grab your audience’s attention.
 Unlike an essay, though, jokes are the most common kind of attention-getting device.
 Capturing the audience’s attention in one to two sentences can be challenging, so be sure to check out this article on how to “master” the art of AGDs.

 - Context: This is the information the audience needs to know in order to understand the topic.
 In a few sentences, you should define any key terms in the question, including subjective or relatively unknown words & phrases.
-We hope to have an article about the context soon.
+Here is an article on how to provide effective background information during the intro.

 - Statement of Significance: This is the so what? of a speech.
 In one sentence, you should establish why the question you are about to ask matters.
-Again, we hope to have an article about the statement of significance soon.
+In this article, we delve into the statement of significance & offer some effective formats.

-- Question: This is pretty intuitive, you’re just reciting the question you drew.
-Make sure you don’t mess up the wording of the question, a lot of judges look down on that.
+- Question: This is pretty intuitive—you’re just reciting the question you drew.
+Make sure you don’t mess up the wording of the question because a lot of judges look down on that.

 After your introduction, you’ll have to get into each of your specific points.
 There, you should spend around 1 minute and 30 seconds on each point, utilizing direct and indirect evidence to answer the question.
 As a fourth rule of extemp, the more persuasive, educational, and creative your reasoning, the better.

 Finally, once you’re done with your introduction and all three points, you should spend the remaining 30 seconds – 1 minute reflecting upon the question.
 Here, you should recite the question, your thesis, and your points preview.
 Then, you should conclude with 1-2 more sentences that give your judge something to think about (similar to the clincher of an essay).

 If you’re still confused, check out this excellent video by Annie Zhao and Katherine Hu on how to prep an extemp speech below.